DavidJGChen/bandit-exploration/paper/final.typ

 These can vary between different settings, and often settings with more structure and more ways to gather data can lead to provably better bounds than the more general case.
 Indeed, it is possible to show that in settings with more feedback, such as either full or partial feedback, that an algorithm such as IDS will accumulate less regret, theoretically, than algorithms that do not take advantage of this information.

 In this section, I compare the upper bounds on regret for the algorithms I implemented for simulation.
 For all results, I assume that rewards are bounded (by $0$ and $1$ for simplicity).
+- _random and greedy:_

+  These can be considered special suboptimal cases of $epsilon$-greedy, and have cumulative regret that scales linearly with time.
+See below.
 -
   _$epsilon$-greedy:_

   Depending on the value of $epsilon$, the regret can vary from linear in time to sublinear.
-If we choose a constant $0 < epsilon < 1$, we can see how linear cumulative regret can arise.
+If we choose a constant $0 < epsilon <= 1$, we can see how linear cumulative regret can arise.
 If, over a time horizon $T$, we take a completely random action for about $epsilon T$ rounds.
 That itself gives us an upper bound on regret, and it is clearly linear.

   However, for a value of $epsilon$ that decreases over time, such as $epsilon = t^(-1 slash 3) dot (K log t)^(1 slash 3)$, we can prove the following sublinear regret bound:
   $